queueit/KnownUser.V3.Akamai/README.md

 Installing the edge worker the first time requires uploading an archive file (TGZ format) to the Edge Worker manager in the Akamai Control Center.
 Once uploaded, the service worker code can be customized and updated with specific configurations (protection schema) managed and exported from the Queue-it GO Platform.
  - Step 1: Download all js files plus bundle.json and create bundle and upload to Akamai Edge Worker manager **
  - Step 2: Create desired waiting room(s), triggers, and actions in GO.
 Then, save/publish the Configuration.
- - Step 3: Replace/dowoload the integration config in Edgeworker by updating integrationConfigProvider.js file.
+ - Step 3: Provide integration config by implementing one of the following methods.
+   - Manually updating integration config within Edge worker code
+   - Dynamically download and cache integration config
  - Step 4: Upload the Queue-it edge worker bundle
  - Step 5: Update the bundle.js file in the Edge Worker manager with a new version and deploy the new version of EdgeWorker
  - Step 6: In your Property, create a behaviour for the URL/Hostname/Conditions where the edge worker will apply choose the name of EdgeWorker created in the upper section (make sure you are not executing edgeworker for static resources)